Showtune (musical): Subsequent regional productions

 In June 2003, Showtune played at the Pasadena Playhouse in Los Angeles.
 The production was directed by Bill Starr and Sheldon Epps, with choreography by Starr.
 The cast included Vidnovic, Peaco and Merle Dandridge.

 In November 2003, the musical was presented at the Caldwell Theatre in Boca Raton, Florida.
 The production was directed by Michael Hall, with choreography by Barbara Flaten and musical direction by Bobby Peaco.
 The cast included Vidnovic and Peaco.

 Since 2003, Showtune has been licensed for hundreds of productions in the United States, England, Scotland, Wales, Australia and Japan.

+International productions

-International productionsShowtune has been produced at the 2006 Edinburgh Festival Fringe.
+Showtune has been produced at the 2006 Edinburgh Festival Fringe.
 It has also been seen in 2008 at the Galaxy Theatre in Tokyo and at the Hyogo Performing Arts Center in Nishinomiya, Hyogo.
 The Japanese-language production was directed by Akio Miki with the all-female Takarazuka Revue Company.

 Cast recording

 In 2004, a cast recording of Showtune was produced in New York City with the New York cast (except as noted).
 The conductor and music director was James Followell.